 The Mooncup Reusable Menstrual Cup is an innovative and eco-friendly alternative to tampons.
-Made from a soft silicone, it is designed by women, for women.
-Reusable, portable, and cost-saving.
-Suitable for women with allergies.
+Made from a soft silicone, it is designed to be reusable, portable, and cost-saving.
+Suitable for people with allergies.

 Why is it better?

-The Mooncup menstrual cup contains no bleaches, deodorisers or absorbency gels.
-It does not interfere with your healthy vaginal environment, nor has it been associated with toxic shock syndrome.
+The Mooncup menstrual cup contains no bleaches, deodorisers or absorbency gels and it does not interfere with your healthy vaginal environment.

 The smooth surface of the Mooncup allows the mucus membranes of your vaginal wall to continue their essential cleansing and protective functions.
 The Mooncup does not absorb your body's natural defence mechanisms and will not deposit fibres in your vaginal wall.